wikukarno/buanacoding/content/blog/go/how-to-implement-message-queuing-with-rabbitmq-in-go.md

 ---

-Picture this: it's 3 AM, and your phone won't stop buzzing.
-Your API just got hit with 10,000 requests in 30 seconds.
+It's 3 AM and your phone won't stop buzzing.
+Your API just got hammered with 10,000 requests in 30 seconds.
 Users uploading images, generating PDF reports, sending welcome emails, processing credit cards - all at once.
 Your server's trying to handle everything synchronously and it's dying.
 Response times creep from 200ms to 15 seconds.
 Timeout errors everywhere.
 Your monitoring dashboard looks like a Christmas tree, but red instead of green.

 I've been there.
 It's not fun.